d-bryan/d-bryan/README.md

 programming languages.
 The big ones would be:

 - Java using Quarkus Gravvl VM with Docker using Vue as the client UI
-  - Enterprise grade REST API for a Casino Game, Vue will be the browser client for the game while the mobile applications will make use of the API.
+  - Enterprise grade REST API for an Ecommerce Platform the company runs, with admin dashboard for managing the other sites, Vue will be the browser client for the shop.
-- Python with Django and Wagtail
+- Python with Django or Wagtail.
+Sub-brand the company owns, networked in to parent company through API
-  - Administrative CMS for a marketing company managing its clients
+  - Administrative CMS for a marketing company managing its clients, utilizing the data collected from the entire monorepo to retarget ads to the right clients.
 - PHP with Laravel
-  - Blog style web application to mimic typical use case
-  - Potential targeting api for the rest api - as it would proxy requests through the laravel app to collect the data.
-This would be a good way to test the performance of the api.
+  - Media-brand the commpany owns, directs Social media for all brands while monitoring sales channels.
 - Ruby with Rails
-  - This will be the website for the casino game, utilizing the data collected from the entire monorepo to retarget ads to the right clients.
+  - HR company the within the sphere of parent company.
+Finds staffing for all four brands.

 ## Additional Personal Projects